RedHatWorkshops/openshiftv3-ops-workshop/installing_and_using_cockpit.md

 # Installing and Using Cockpit

 In this lab you will learn how to install Cockpit; which can be seen as the "Administration Page" for OpenShift.
-It contains tools to manage your cluster plus a plugin ffor Kubernetes.
+It contains tools to manage your cluster plus a plugin for Kubernetes.

 **NOTE:** This lab REQUIRES that you have the `root` login enabled with a password.
 If you are on a cloud installation or if you would rather not use the `root` account; please see [how to deploy Cockpit as a container](deploying_cockpit_as_a_container.md).